thekingezekielacademy/tkea-admin/README.md

 ## 📞 Support

 For support and questions, please contact the development team or create an issue in the repository.

+## 🚀 Deployment Status

+- ✅ **Local Development**: Running on localhost:3000 & localhost:5000
+- ✅ **GitHub Pages**: Deployed at https://thekingezekielacademy.github.io/-king-ezekiel-academy
+- 🔄 **Vercel**: Configuration ready, awaiting deployment
+- 📋 **Namecheap**: Deployment guide prepared

+## About

+ Modern educational platform built with React, TypeScript, and Supabase